Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 The `hub_and_spoke_vnet_virtual_networks` variable is used to set the regional settings for the hub and spoke Virtual Network connectivity options.
 This includes Hub Networks, Peering, Routing, Subnets, Firewalls, Virtual Network Gateways, Bastion Hosts, Private DNS Zones, and Private DNS Resolver

 This variable is of type `map(object)`.
-Some of theobject properties map directly to the Azure Verified Module variables.
+Some of the object properties map directly to the Azure Verified Module variables.
 To determine what can be supplied to these variable you can refer to the documentation for this module directly.

 The `map(object)` definition can be found [here](https://github.com/Azure/alz-terraform-accelerator/blob/cf0b37351cd4f2dde9d2cf20642d76bacadf923c/templates/platform_landing_zone/modules/hub-and-spoke-vnet/variables.tf#L14).